tripleee/SmokeDetector-wiki/Commands.md

 message.
 For example, `sd - delete` skips the most recent message and deletes the message before that one.

-Smokey will reply to your shortcut command, unless all commands have quiet mode (like tp-) or just don't reply by default (like delete).
+Smokey will reply to your shortcut command unless all commands have quiet mode (like tp-) or just don't reply by default (like delete).

 A few examples: